mbuczko/cerber-oauth2-provider/README.md

 - `:name` is a user's description (like full name)
 - `:email` is a user's email
 - `:roles` set of optional roles
-- `:enabled?` indicates whether user should be enabled.
-User is enabled by default unless `enabled?` states otherwise.

 `(find-user [login])`